nst-sdc/Screentime-recoder/CONTRIBUTING.md

 Want to contribute?
 Awesome!
 Here's what to do:

 1. Head over to the Issues section: https://github.com/nst-sdc/Screentime-recoder/issues
-2. Pick any open issue — especially those tagged `good first issue`, `frontend`, or `documentation`.
+2. Pick any open issue — especially those tagged `good first issue`, `frontend`, `documentation` etc.
 3. Drop a comment like: "I'd love to take this up!" and wait until it gets assigned to you.

 4. Create your working branch: